German mark (1871): History

-From 1 January 1876 onwards, the mark and vereinsthaler became the only legal tenders.
+From 1 January 1876 onwards, the mark and vereinsthaler became the only legal tender.
 Before 1914, the mark was on a gold standard with 2790 marks equal to 1 kilogram of pure gold (1 mark = mg).
-The term Goldmark was created later to retrospectively distinguish it from the Papiermark (paper mark) which suffered a serious loss of value through hyperinflation following World War I during hyperinflation in the Weimar Republic.
-For comparison, from 1900 to 1933, the United States adhered to a gold standard as well with the gold dollar containing 23.22 gr fine gold; it was therefore worth 4.198 gold marks.
+The term Goldmark was created later to retrospectively distinguish it from the Papiermark (paper mark), which suffered a serious loss of value through hyperinflation following World War I during hyperinflation in the Weimar Republic.
+For comparison, from 1900 to 1933, the United States also adhered to a gold standard, with the gold dollar containing 23.22 gr fine gold; it was therefore worth 4.198 gold marks.
 The monetary hegemon of the time when the gold mark was in use, however, was the pound sterling, with the sovereign (£1) being valued at 20.43 gold marks.